warpspeed/warpspeed-docs/v1/vagrant-site-management.md

 ### NAME

 This is the name of the directory for the site within the `~/sites` folder and is the same as the name you specified in the `site:create` command.

+### EXAMPLE

+    warpspeed site:reload awesome.dev

+## DNS for Development

+Since we are using domains with `.dev` endings, DNS will not properly resolve these names.
+All we really need though is for our host environment to redirect our `.dev` domains to our virtual machine.
+We can do that by modifying our `hosts` file as follows:

+- Mac Users
+    1. Open a termial window.
+    1. Type `sudo nano /etc/hosts`
+    1. Add an entry that looks like this: `192.168.88.10  awesome.dev`.
+There should only be one entry per line.
+Make sure you replace the example domain your actual site.
+    1. Save and close the file.

+- Windows Users
+    1. Open the following file in Notepad with administration privledges: `c:\Windows\System32\Drivers\etc\hosts`.
+    1. Add an entry that looks like this: `192.168.88.10  awesome.dev`.
+There should only be one entry per line.
+Make sure you replace the example domain your actual site.
+    1. Save and close the file.

+The changes will take effect immediately, and you should now be able to browse to your `.dev` domain and see the result in your browser.

 ## Site Configuration Files and Logs